Skip to main content

 On Sept.
 26, Yoshimi Yamauchi, a certified Alexander Technique practitioner from Japan, taught a master class at the Nicoletti Music Studio that focused on the Integration Technique, a variation of the Alexander Technique she developed.

-Yamauchi works with Nessel '19 as (left) Sbarra '18 and Abrams '19 observe.
+Yamauchi and students Yamauchi works with Nessel '19 as (left) Sbarra '18 and Abrams '19 observe.

-by Chris Fastiggi '18
+Written by: Chris Fastiggi '18

 The Alexander Technique is a movement modality used by performing artists worldwide that helps to promote relaxation in the body by using postural changes that correct bad habits.
 Pianists, for example, can make subtle adjustments to their posture in relation to the instrument that can alter how they are breathing as well as their stress level and muscle tension during important performances.